alexandersukach/THM_Notes/README.md

 # THM_Notes
-Collection of notes gathered while completing TryHackMe rooms
+Collection of THM notes.
+Folders describe learning paths.
+Files contain notes for all rooms found in that particular module.

+Enjoy.